-The Mobi-chair beach wheelchair is available for hire for the summer season 2021/22 at St Kilda and Port Melbourne Life Saving Club.
+The Accessible Floating Beach Wheelchair, the Mobi-chair, is available for hire for the summer season 2022-2023 at St Kilda and Port Melbourne Life Saving Club.
 Full details on how to book are below.
 Please remember that:

-- a hoist is available in the Changing Places at St Kilda Life Saving Club for transfer in and out of the Mobi-Chair
+- The Changing Places at St Kilda Life Saving Club has an electrical hoist to assist with the transfer in and out of the Mobi-Chair

-- accessible beach matting is on the sand in front of both life saving clubs every day during the summer patrol season and does not need to be booked.
+- Accessible beach matting is on the sand in front of both lifesaving clubs from 27 October 2022 - 28 April 2023 and does not need to be booked

 The St Kilda Life Saving Club includes a Victorian Government funded Changing Places facility for improved disability access.
 These facilities have larger-than-standard accessible toilets and extra features, along with more space to meet the requirements of people with disability.